xbeat/Machine-Learning/README.md

 Vanishing and exploding gradients are common problems in training deep neural networks.
 They occur during backpropagation when gradients become extremely small or large, hindering the network's ability to learn effectively.
 This presentation will explore these issues, their causes, and potential solutions.

+## Understanding R-squared and Adjusted R-squared in Regression Models

+R-squared (R²) and Adjusted R-squared

+R-squared (R²) and adjusted R-squared are statistical measures used to evaluate the goodness of fit of regression models.
+They provide insights into how well a model explains the variability in the dependent variable based on the independent variables.
+While both metrics serve similar purposes, they have distinct characteristics and use cases.

 ## Power of Matrix Theory using Python

 Introduction to Matrix Theory